stts-se/segment_checker/README_release.txt

 unzip demo_data_lattlast.zip

-2. Serve audio

-Use the file server included in the repository to serve the demo audio files:

-./file_server projects/demo_lattlast/audio

-3. Start the application server
+2. Start the application server

 This command will start the server on localhost: